The Sound of the West

 Guitars, whistles, and the operatic violence of Ennio Morricone.

-If the visuals of the Spaghetti Western were defined by the wide shot and the extreme close-up, the soul of the genre was defined by its sound.
-Before the 1960s, Western scores were orchestral, sweeping, and largely forgettable background tapestries.
-Then came the whistle.
+If the visuals of the Spaghetti Western were defined by the sun, the soul of the genre was defined by the sound.
+Before the 1960s, Western scores were polite.
+They were orchestral.
+They faded into the background.
+Then came Ennio Morricone, and suddenly, the background was screaming at you.

 The Maestro: Ennio Morricone